 The CCJPA has continued to work in partnership with UPRR to improve the railroad signal system.
-Two major signal replacement projects, funded jointly by UPRR and CCJPA, are underway including one near Davis Station and the second, at Stege, near the Emeryville Station.
+Two major signal replacement projects, funded jointly by UPRR and CCJPA, are finished or nearing completion including one near Davis Station and the second, at Stege, near the Richmond Station.
+At each of these locations, the CCJPA is also providing funding to replace the track crossovers so that the speeds for trains changing from one track to another can be increased.
+This will result in fewer delays to passenger trains at these two locations.
 Consistent joint investments of CCJPA and UPRR have resulted in a reduction in signal-related train delays.